VisualStorytelling/brainvis/README.md

 This is a simple application highlighting the features of the [Caleydo CLUE](https://github.com/Caleydo/caleydo_clue) plugin.
 Users can drag-and-drop data items from the databrowser that trigger corresponding actions in the CLUE provenance graph.

-A [demonstration](http://playground.caleydo.org/clue_dummy/) is available in the Caleydo Playground.

 Installation
 ------------